benlei/create-issue-templateless/README.md

 In particular this action expects a `fields` input where you can specify new line separated entries formatted as `Field Title, Field Value`.
-If the field value is quoted, it will be treated as a JSON string and will be parsed as such... which enables you to put multiline text for a field value.
+If the field value is quoted, the action will try to expand any environment variables within the string.

 ## Examples